Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 Technology has totally transformed the way we workout and train, and those looking for a heavy tech focused rowing machine that won’t cost an arm and a leg will want to zero in their attention here.

-Designed, engineered, and tested in Silicon Valley, California, everything about this going machine screams “high tech”!
+Designed, engineered, and tested in Silicon Valley, California, everything about this rower screams “high tech”!

 For starters, the entire unit is engineered to work in conjunction with your smart phone or your tablet over the latest Bluetooth 4.2 wireless connection.

-You’ll be able to download the free application on your Android or iOS device and immediately choose resistance levels, training programs, music, and more – all while tracking your progress through the application, too.
+You’ll be able to download the free application on your Android or iOS device and immediately choose resistance levels, training programs, music, and more – all while tracking your rowing machine workout progress through the application, too.

 Assembly is easy, the price tag is (surprisingly) affordable, and the overall experience is a lot of fun.